parse-community/Parse-SDK-Flutter/.github/ISSUE_TEMPLATE/---1-report-an-issue.md

 <!--
     Please check all of the following boxes [x] before submitting your issue.
     Click the "Preview" tab for better readability.
-    Thanks for contributing to Parse Swift!
+    Thanks for contributing to the Parse Flutter SDK!
 -->

 - [ ] I am not disclosing a [vulnerability](https://github.com/parse-community/Parse-SDK-Flutter/security/policy).